Chamique Holdsclaw: Personal life

 Holdsclaw wrote in her autobiography Breaking Through: Beating the Odds Shot after Shot (2012, ISBN 0985029803) that she had suffered depression during her professional basketball career, and attempted suicide on one occasion.

 Atlanta police issued an arrest warrant for Holdsclaw on November 15, 2012, after Holdsclaw allegedly attacked her ex-girlfriend's car with a baseball bat and shot at the car.
 The owner of the car, fellow WNBA player Jennifer Lacy, was uninjured.
 It was announced on February 27, 2013, that Holdsclaw was being indicted for the November shooting in Atlanta.
 It is a six-count indictment charging her with aggravated assault, criminal damage and possession of a firearm during the commission of a felony.
 Holdsclaw was released from jail after posting a $100,000 bond and a court date was not set.

 Holdsclaw pleaded guilty June 14, 2013, to aggravated assault, possession of a firearm during the commission of a felony and other charges.
 She was sentenced to three years' probation and ordered to perform 120 hours of community service and pay a $3,000 fine under the plea agreement.
 Holdsclaw's attorney Ed Garland said his client "felt that to honestly accept what her actions were was best for everyone concerned".

 Documentary filmmaker Rick Goldsmith produced a film on Holdsclaw's life and battle with mental illness called Mind/Game: The Unquiet Journey of Chamique Holdsclaw which aired on Logo TV on May 3, 2016.

+She married former basketball player Cara Wright in Tennessee on July 7, 2018.